For Parents of Children with Asthma

 • the child wheezes even when he or she doesn't have a cold or other infection

-To help your pediatrician make a correct diagnosis, be prepared to provide information about your family history of asthma or allergies, your child's overall behavior, breathing patterns and responses to foods or possible allergy triggers.
-Lung function tests—often used to make a definitive asthma diagnosis—are very hard to do with young children.
+To help your pediatrician make a correct diagnosis, be prepared to provide information about your family history of the following: asthma or allergies, your child's overall behavior such as fatigue or decrease activity, trouble sleeping, or anxiousness, breathing patterns such as coughing at night or early morning, shortness of breath or fast breathing. and responses to certain food allergies or possible environmental allergy triggers such as mold, pollen, pets.
+Lung function tests—often used to make a definitive asthma diagnosis—are very hard to do with young children under the age of 6 years old.
 The doctor may use a four- to six-week trial of asthma medicines to see if they make a difference in your child's symptoms.
+Read more about how to make the most out of your child's asthma medical visits.

 Asthma Basics